 Nothing better to encourage healthy eating than a stunning salad bowl, right?
 Handcrafted with bamboo by artisans in Vietnam using only natural varnishes and lacquers, this bowl from Bibol is as ecologically responsible as it is aesthetically pleasing.

-One of my favorite low waste swaps I’ve made is switching to cloth napkins!
-Besides saving money and a whole lot of trees in the long-run by avoiding purchasing single-use paper napkins, cloth napkins are so much softer and they really make each meal feel a bit more elevated.
-Made Trade has so many lovely cloth napkins so it was really tough to choose one, but I landed on these flax linen napkins from Creative Women — the color is bright and vibrant yet warm and inviting and the stonewashed look gives it a homey feel.
+One of our favorite low waste swaps is cloth napkins!
+Besides saving money and a whole lot of trees in the long-run by avoiding purchasing single-use paper napkins, cloth napkins are so much softer and each meal feel a bit more elevated.
+We have so many lovely cloth napkins so it was really tough to choose one, but we landed on these flax linen napkins from Creative Women — the color is bright and vibrant yet warm and inviting and the stonewashed look gives it a homey feel.

 6. FINEX Cast Iron Skillet — $195+